PyladiesSthlm/Python101_PyLadies_Stockholm_2022/README.md

 ## Sources

 We could not put together this program without the support of our own Pythonistas at PyLadies Stockholm, and our wonderful attendees ❤️.

+## Join PyLadies Stockholm

+Check out our [MeetUp](https://www.meetup.com/pyladiesstockholm/) page for our upcoming events.
+And join us on Slack at pyladies.slack.com under #city-stockholm